andy-maier/pytest-easy-server/README.rst

     def test_sample(server_definition):
         """
-        Example pytest test function that tests something.
+        Example Pytest test function that tests something.

         Parameters:
           server_definition (ServerDefinition): Server to be used for the test
         """
-        server_host = server_definition.details['host']
+        server_host = server_definition.user_defined['host']
-        server_userid = server_definition.details['userid']
+        server_username = server_definition.user_defined['username']
-        server_password = server_definition.details['password']
+        server_password = server_definition.user_defined['password']
         # log on to the host and perform some test

-The ``server_definition`` parameter of the test function is a `ServerDefinition`_ object that encapsulates the server definition that is to be used for the test.
-Pytest will invoke the test function repeatedly for all servers that are to be used for testing.
+The ``server_definition`` parameter of the test function is the use of the Pytest fixture.
+This fixture parameter resolves to a `ServerDefinition`_ object that represents a server definition from the file for test of a single server.
+Pytest will invoke the test function for all servers that are to be tested.

-You can also build your own pytest fixtures on top of this one that provide for example an open session with the server so that your test functions can use the open session directly.
-That basically moves repeated boiler plate code from your test functions into that fixture.
-Section `Derived pytest fixtures`_ explains that in more detail.
+You can also build your own Pytest fixtures on top of the `server_definition`_ fixture.
+An example for that is a fixture representing an open session with the server so that your test functions can use the open session directly instead of having to create it every time.
+That moves repeated boiler plate code from your test functions into your fixture.
+Section `Derived Pytest fixtures`_ explains that in more detail.

-Last but not least, the server definition file to be used and the server or server group to be used for testing can be controlled with command line options when invoking pytest:
+The server definition file to be used and the server or server group to be used for testing can be controlled with command line options when invoking the pytest command:

 .. code-block:: text